marichards/Dvh_Model/Growth Simulations/README.md

 The full *in silico* media for a given growth condition consists of all exchange reactions with negative lower bounds; that is, those reactions that allow a metabolite to be taken up into the model.
 For convenience, we collected these reactions for each of the 4 growth media and stored them in `full_insilico_media.xlsx` as a reference.

+## `setModelGAM.m`

+A function used within the growth simulations to change a model's maintenance parameters.
+It takes in the model and the media condition, then changes the values in accordance with those found using scripts in the `ATPM Calculations` directory.

 ## `compareFluxDistributions.m`

 A script for taking two flux distributions and finding major differences.
 Useful for evaluating what has changed when comparing two separate simulations.